justjohnd/workflow/Project Initiation.md

 # Project Initiation
 This setup is in regards to using either Windows or Ubuntu (on Windows with WSL) development systems.

+# Developer Environment
+The Windows system is set up with Node Version Manager (`nvm`) allowing different projects to use different versions of node.
+Some helpful commands for nvm are:
+- `nvm version`
+- `nvm list` to see all versions of Node installed, and which version is assigned to that project

 # Dependencies
 - Before starting, verify that node, npm, SASS, and gulp-cli are globally installed.
 If unsure whether a package is installed, run
 ```